 - Grey Vintage– Antique and hard to find items

-I have been coming to Cubao X for the past 7 years or so.
-I have never outgrown it still and evidently people with the same age as I am in their early 30’s til mid 30’s still hangs out either in Fred’s or go thrift shopping over at Grey’s every once in awhile.
+I have been coming to Cubao X for the past 8 years or so.
+I have never outgrown it still and evidently, people with the same age as I am in their early 30’s til mid 30’s still hanging out either in Fred’s or go thrift shopping over at Grey’s every once in a while.
 Now the big Cubao Expo signage is gone already and the place is left with a nondescript facade in front of the abandoned Plaza Fair.

 College kids within the area frequent the place, punk millennial drinking red horse on the curbside, and old antique collectors randomly walking on its side street.
 Many shops and galleries all left the place and moved on to something posher, but Cubao X hasn’t died out yet and it cannot.
 We all need a space like this where you are welcomed regardless of your race, preference, whether you have too many tattoos on your body and nobody would give a damn to stare at your skin for a few minutes making you feel uncomfortable.
 It is really hard to pin down what Cubao Expo really represents or what generation it caters.
 For me, it’s a neutral ground where we all could drink cold beers and discuss how awful and preppy the outside world is.
 It is still Cubao’s best-kept secret and a treat for the discriminating few in search for the rarity.